TinKurbatoff/github-webhook-autopull/README.md

 ----

-To setup a webhoot at your repository:
+To setup a webhook at your repository:

 1. Navigate to